Policies

 The Beloit Jr Knights' official colors are purple, gold, and grey.
 Starting the 2017‐2018 Season, members are mandated to conform to the Jr Knights official colors for all equipment.
 This effort is also designed to create team and BYHA brand uniformity across all Jr Knights players, regardless of level.
 It is noted that goalies are exempt from the helmet/glove policy.

-• Helmet color is black (may be white at the bantam level if playing high school hockey);
+- Helmet color is black (may be white at the bantam or midget level.
+BMHS team requires white helmets)

 Only BYHA approved decals are to be placed on helmets.